Our Midwifery Program is moving online! We are looking forward to admitting a new cohort into our virtual program in

 - An official transcript documenting successful completion of a college level Medical Terminology course of at least 1 quarter credit, with a grade of 3.0 (B) or above.

 - Applicants must have completed an approved Labor Doula course or workshop.

-- Other approved Labor Doula programs include DONA, ICEA, Birthworks, and Birth Arts Doula Program.
+- Approved Labor Doula programs include Community Doula Alliance, DONA, ICEA, Birthworks, and Birth Arts Doula Program.
 During the COVID-19 Pandemic, we will accept online labor doula workshops in order to meet this requirement.
 For approval of additional programs, please contact the Midwifery Program Coordinator.